 - The Novice Faculty Excellence in Didactic Teaching Award will be presented to faculty teaching in either classroom or online settings.

 - The Novice Faculty Excellence in Clinical Teaching Award will recognize outstanding faculty teaching in clinical setting.

 The purpose of the AACN Scholarship of Teaching and Learning Excellence Award is to recognize a faculty member who systematically investigates questions related to student learning and the conditions under which it occurs in order to improve outcomes.
-See this year's award winner.
+See past award winners.

 Recent award winners